Ph.D. History, Brown University, Providence, RI

 History and Cultural Anthropology, Georg-August University, Göttingen, Germany

-I am an early American historian with a particular focus on the Revolution and early republic.
-I am especially interested in the intersections of language, class, patriotism, and gender during this period.
-My first book, The Trial of Frederick Eberle, uses the 1816 trial of fifty-nine German Americans as a prism through which to explore prevalent notions of citizenship, language, and patriotism in the first four decades after the Revolution.
-My current research project focuses on the unusual experiences of a German general's wife who spent the years from 1777 to 1783 in North America, most of them as an American prisoner of war.
+I am an early American historian with a research focus on the American Revolution and Early Republic.
+I am especially interested in the experiences of German-speaking people in North America during this period.
+My first book, The Trial of Frederick Eberle: Language, Patriotism and Citizenship in Philadelphia’s German Community, 1790-1830 (NYU Press, 2008), uses the 1816 trial of fifty-nine German Americans as a prism through which to explore prevalent notions of citizenship, language, and patriotism in the first four decades after the Revolution.
+My current book project focuses on the estimated 30,000 German soldiers that fought on the British side in the American Revolutionary War.

 I am also a certified archivist.
-Before joining Penn State, I was the Research Collections Librarian at the German Society of Pennsylvania and the Fraktur Scholar for the Fraktur Collection Digitization Project at the Free Library of Philadelphia.
-As an NEH Project Archivist at the American Philosophical Society, I worked on a project to convert the Society's detailed manuscript card catalog into fully searchable EAD finding aids
+Before joining Penn State, I was the Research Collections Librarian at the German Society of Pennsylvania, the Fraktur Scholar for the Fraktur Collection Digitization Project at the Free Library of Philadelphia, and an NEH Project Archivist at the American Philosophical Society.

 The Trial of Frederick Eberle: Language, Patriotism and Citizenship in Philadelphia’s German Community, 1790-1830 (New York: New York University Press, 2008).

-Colonial America; the American Revolution; Jeffersonian and Jacksonian America; American urban history; American immigration; public history; archives.
+Colonial America; the American Revolution; Jeffersonian and Jacksonian America; American urban history; American immigration; public history; history and memory.

 Massachusetts Society of the Cincinnati Fellowship